-Per statute, the CRC is required to give at least 10 days' public notice for ordinary meetings (the standard Bagley-Keene notice requirement, Gov't Code §11125.a,b), at least 14 days' notice "for each meeting held for the purpose of receiving public input testimony," and at least 3 days' notice for meetings during the two weeks immediately prior to the mapping deadline (Gov't Code §8253.a.1).
+Per statute, the CRC is required to give at least 10 days' public notice for ordinary meetings (the standard Bagley-Keene notice requirement, Gov. Code, § 11125, subd. (a) & (b)), at least 14 days' notice "for each meeting held for the purpose of receiving public input testimony," and at least 3 days' notice for meetings during the two weeks immediately prior to the mapping deadline (Gov. Code, § 8253, subd. (a)(1)).
 Since public comment is taken at every meeting, and since a commenter always perchance might provide "public input testimony" even during an ordinary business meeting (e.g., commenting on a community of interest or an election district boundary), the question arises whether every meeting is effectively required to be held with 14 days' notice.
 The 2020 CRC received conservative legal advice on this matter and provided 14 days' notice even for ordinary business meetings.